Logitravel

 • Transport in vehicles appropriate to the size of the group.

-• Transfers as per itinerary.
+• Transfers according to the itinerary.

 • Bilingual Spanish- and English-speaking local guides.